Electric-Coin-Company/zcash-docs/source/rtd_pages/zcashd.md

 Zcashd requires a zcash.conf file to run.

-To run with all default settings, generate a blank zcash.conf file:
+A blank zcash.conf file will run with all default settings.
+To generate one, run:

 ```
 mkdir -p ~/.zcash